 2. Update courses efficiently

-Flash to HTML5 conversion is an excellent opportunity to update your eLearning courses.
+Converting Flash to HTML5 using authoring tools is an excellent opportunity to update your eLearning courses.
 There are two ways you can update your Flash courses:

 - Update content with latest policies, industry trends and case studies